stastnan/cue-shop/README.md

 - code tested in MS Edge and Google Chrome
 - make sure location services are enabled in the computer's setting
+- expect numebr of files to be downloaded to your device

 1| open pages/facebooklogin.html
 2| use credential to log in